The Open Directory Project.

 After Tim Armstrong left Verizon, Verizon dumped the Oath brand name & put all these properties under the name Verizon Media Group.
 In December of 2018 Verizon took a $4.6 billion write down charge for goodwill on the Oath properties.

-Verizon still owns the DMOZ.org domain name, but they shut down the associated web directory.
+The Yahoo IP Holdings entity still owns the DMOZ.org domain name, though Verizon shut down the associated DMOZ web directory in 2017.

 When Did DMOZ Shut Down?